top of page

 2. Recovery of QR code

-It was crucial for us to know that the concepts could work, hence we did some basic testing on Adobe Illustrator to find out if they pass the distortion and recovery test.
+It was essential for us to know that the concepts could work, hence we did some basic tests on Adobe Illustrator to find out if they pass the distortion and recovery test.
 The result was a big yes and off we went to the next step!

 Step 05: